Furnace will deploy resources outside of the free tier on your cloud platform. We are not responsible for any costs incurred

 The process starts with installing the Furnace CLI and running

-Again you'll be prompted to answer a series of questions about your Stack and will attempt to initialise various of the required parts including GitHub repositories and webhooks.
+Again you'll be prompted to answer a series of questions about your Stack.
+Furnace will then initialise a few more resources required for your Stack including GitHub repositories and webhooks.
 You'll now have a new repository created that you can start to build on.
 You can learn more about working with Furnace Stacks with the 5 Minute Walkthrough.

 production.
 Once you're ready deploy your first stack, we do so using a standard

 git push origin master

 This pushes to the first environment defined in your Stack, you can see the deployment status in

 environmentsin the Stack repository in GitHub or using the

 If something goes wrong or a deployment doesn't complete please see the platform specific page on where to find the relevant logs.